mokyen/gtest_ct/README.md

 * Failing builds on CT testing failures ensures that tests are run
 * CT tests may be faster in some cases
 * Some compilers may perform different calculations at CT than at RT, and these results are difficult catch without CT testing

+## Future improvements

+* Ability to enable/disable failing a build on a CT test failure per compilation unit